 If your soul does not stir to the mystery in the Glen and Roslin Chapel you may respond better to modern Roslin.
 The science institute at the head of the Glen is the home of cloning technology made real.
 This is where Dolly the Sheep was created.
 I know which aspect I prefer!

 The co-ordinates are pretty tentative given the tree cover in the Glen.
-So the clue is quite detailed.
+So the original clue is quite detailed - and, as time goes by, less helpful!.